TestBash Manchester 2018

 Open Space is the only process that focuses on expanding time and space for the force of self-organisation to do its thing.
 Although one can’t predict specific outcomes, it’s always highly productive for whatever issue people want to attend to.
 Some of the inspiring side effects that are regularly noted are laughter, hard work which feels like play, surprising results and fascinating new questions. - Michael M Pannwitz

 It really is a fantastic format, it truly allows you get to answers to the problems you are really facing, whereas with conference talks you are always trying to align the speaker's views/ideas to your context, with this format you get to bring your context to the forefront.

-Clean Coding Practices for Test Automation
+[SOLD OUT] Clean Coding Practices for Test Automation

 We are often reminded by those experienced in writing test automation that code is code.
 The sentiment being conveyed is that test code should be written with the same care and rigor that production code is written with.

 However, many people who write test code may not have experience writing production code, so it’s not exactly clear what is meant by this sentiment.
 And even those who write production code find that there are unique design patterns and code smells that are specific to test code in which they are not aware.